header

 Players whom cannot finish a hole, i.e. for a lost ball/s or ball lost in the rough or too many shots in a bunker can declare a maximum score for that hole and keep playing in the round, the maximum scores are Par 3 = 7, Par 4 = 8 and Par 5 = 9.
 You must declare that you are entering a maximum score for that hole and enter the appropriate score.

-Stroke - Match play
+Stroke Match play

 7. Club Members Badge

-7.1 Club Members Badge All members will be issued with a members bag tag, which should be displayed on the golf bag.
+All members will be issued with a members bag tag which should be displayed on the golf bag.

 8. Club Shirt

-9.2 Bunkers Shall be played as the ball lies, unless the bunker is damaged, or the ball is in a shoe imprint, animal scratching or water, after agreement with your marker, it may be smoothed and placed.
+9.2 Bunkers Shall be played as the ball lies, although you can move loose impediments and if the bunker is damaged, or the ball is in a shoe imprint, animal scratching or water, after agreement with your marker, it may be smoothed and placed, no nearer the hole.

 9.3 Slow Play The lowest handicapper in each group shall ensure that the group maintains its place in the field behind the group in front.
-Slow groups or groups searching for lost ball should immediately call the other group through.
+Slow groups or groups searching for lost ball (min 3 minutes) should immediately call the other group through.

-9.4 Honour Players should play when ready at the next tee off; the group should maintain its place in the field irrespective of whose honour to play.
+9.4 Honour Players should play when ready at the next tee off, the group should maintain its place in the field irrespective of whose honour to play.

-9.7 Blue Tees At Whaleback members will play off blue tees, members over 64 with a handicap over 20 may play off white tees if they wish, ladies may play off red tees.
+9.8 Age consideration At Whaleback members over 64 with a handicap over 20 may play off white tees if they wish, ladies may play off red tees.
 For away games member will play off white visitors tees, unless advised otherwise.

 Scuds Social Golf Club Inc.

-By Laws 2023
+By Laws 2025

-Updated at the AGM 5th December 2022
+Updated at the AGM January 2024

 home